 "He is someone who is very calm when he speaks to you.
 The first time I met him and spoke to him, I thought he was joking about with his little voice."

-Barthez went on to admit that Beckham does not have an all-round game anymore, but insisted he still has one particular quality which could be useful to PSG should the move go ahead.
+The ex-world and European champion with the French national side admits that Beckham does not have an all-round game anymore, but he still has one particular quality which could be useful to PSG should the move go ahead.

 "On the other hand, his free-kicks are amazing, so too when he crosses with his right foot.
 He destabilises the defence.
 From free-kicks he hits the mark."